Dionatann/formulaBinominal-calc/README.md

-rom pathlib import Path

-readme_content = """
 # Binomial Distribution Calculator

-A simple calculator that uses the **binomial distribution formula**, developed as a Probability course project at **UFFS (Federal University of Fronteira Sul)** – 2024.1.
+A simple calculator that uses the **binomial distribution formula**, developed as a Probability course project at **UFFS (Federal University of Fronteira Sul)** – 2025.2.

 ## 🐍 Requirements